webflo/drupal-swiftmailer/README.txt

 Note!

 You can make even more variables available in 'swiftmailer.tpl.php' if you implement your own preprocess function.
-If you would like to make more variables available from a module you control, then you simply just need to implement the preprocess function [yourmodule]_swiftmailer_preprocess(&$variables).
-Similarly, if you want to make more variables available from your theme, then all you need is to implement the preprocess function [yourtheme]_swiftmailer_preprocess(&$variables).
+If you would like to make more variables available from a module you control, then you simply just need to implement the following preprocess function:

+[yourmodule]_swiftmailer_preprocess(&$variables).

+Similarly, if you want to make more variables available from your theme, then all you need is to implement the following preprocess function:

+[yourtheme]_swiftmailer_preprocess(&$variables).
 You can read more about which preprocess and process functions that are available form the 'swiftmailer' hook in the Drupal 7 ocumentation for the function theme().

 3.0 Developers

 This section is targeted towards developers.
 It demonstrates how the message format of any given e-mail can be set, along with how files and inline images can be attached to e-mails.

 3.1 Message Format